-In the User text box, type your A2 Hosting account (cPanel) username or the FTP username that you created in cPanel.
+In the User text box, type the account username you want to use:

-- In the Password text box, type your A2 Hosting account (cPanel) password or the FTP password that you created in cPanel.
+- In the Password text box, type the password for the account you specified in step 8.

 Optionally, you can specify a default directory for FileZilla to open on the remote server after it connects.
 For example, many people prefer to have an FTP client access the public_html directory by default.
 To do this, follow these steps:

 - Click the Advanced tab.